ferragni/serafino-download/README.md

 **How can I change my account configurations (license expiration, account name, password)?**

-You must enter the Discord Server [Disccord Server](https://dsc.gg/serafino)
+You must enter the Discord Server [Discord Server](https://dsc.gg/serafino)

 **What should I do if a module doesn’t work or I find a bug?**